spark-brc/QSWATMOD2-plugin/README.md

     During the linking process, some watersheds might generate a number of very small sizes of DHRUs (overlapping sizes on MODFLOW grid) compared to their HRUs.
 Although their sizes are small and those DRHUs pass small amounts of deep percolation to the MODFLOW domain they can slow down the linkage and simulation speed of a huge and complicated SWAT-MODFLOW model.
     <br>

     The threshold setting on DRHU size option has been tested with the example data set.
 We tested several threshold settings on DHRU size using full DHRUs (no threshold), > 9000, > 30000, > 60000, and > 125000 m<sup>2</sup>.
-The following figures show differences from different threshold settings and a proper threshold setting on DHRU size might speed up the linking process and its simulation without lossing any information (deep percolation rate).
+The following figures show differences from different threshold settings and a proper threshold setting on DHRU size might speed up the linking process and its simulation without losing information (deep percolation rate).

     <br>
     <p align="center">